-- 5.2.1 Drug Paraphernalia: No student shall possess, transmit, store, buy, sell, distribute or possess with intent to sell any drug-related paraphernalia. - 5.2.2 Counterfeit Drugs or Look Alike Drugs: No student shall falsely present or identify a substance to be alcohol or an illegal drug.
+- 5.2.1 Drug Paraphernalia: No student shall possess, transmit, store, buy, sell, distribute or possess with intent to sell any drug-related paraphernalia.
+Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 2-3 disciplinary responses for this offense. - 5.2.2 Counterfeit Drugs or Look Alike Drugs: No student shall falsely present or identify a substance to be alcohol or an illegal drug.
+Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 2-3 disciplinary responses for this offense.

-5.2.1 /5.2.2 Elei mentary Mid dle/High

-Level 2 - 3 Minimum Maximum Minimum Maximum

-1 st Offense 1 days OSS 10 days OSS and a 1 days OSS 10 days OSS and a

-hearing referral hearing referral

-2 nd Offense 3 days OSS 10 days OSS and a 3 days OSS 10 days OSS and a

-hearing referral with hearing referral with

-a recommendation of a recommendation of

-long-term long-term

-suspension/expulsion suspension/expulsion

-3 rd Offense + 10 days OSS and a hearing referral with a 10 days OSS and a hearing referral with a

-recommendation of mmendation of (min) expulsion (1) recommendation of (min) expulsion (1)

-calendar year - (max) permanent calendar year - (max) permanent

-expulsion expulsion

-SW Referral initiated after 1st offense - DFCS notification may be necessary

-Combination of local interventions, supports, and disciplinary response may be appropriate
+5.2.1 / 5.2.2 Ele mentary Mic ldle/High Level 2 - 3 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Offense 1 day ISS and local 10 days OSS and a 1 day ISS and local 10 days OSS and a interventions and hearing referral interventions and hearing referral supports supports 2 nd Offense 1 days OSS 10 days OSS and a hearing referral with a recommendation of long-term suspension/expulsion 1 day OSS 10 days OSS and a hearing referral with a recommendation of long-term suspension/expulsion or assignment to alternative school 3 rd Offense + 10 days OSS and a hearing referral with a recommendation of assignment to alternative school10 days OSS and a hearing referral with a recommendation of assignment to alternative school SW Referral initiated for 1 st offense - DFCS notification may be necessary Parent conference should occur prior to student return to school Notify the appropriate Associate Superintendent Contact Safety and Security - Criminal charges may apply Combination of local interventions, supports, and disciplinary response may be appropriate